 Will my view be obstructed?

 The solar panel field has a maximum height of 9 feet at full tilt.
-Existing utility structures are at a taller height than the new construction for the solar garden.
+Existing utility structures are at a taller height than the new construction for the solar array.
 The panels will be placed in rows, stretching from North to South with 22 feet of spacing between rows, and set back at least 60 feet from any property lines.
 Natural grasses will grow under the panels and drought tolerant shrubs will be planted to help screen the system from the neighboring residents.

 Could there be other community uses or future nature trails for walking?